Crawl an entire site from one URL.

 With Spider

-- One POST request to crawl an entire website
+- One POST request to crawl an entire site

-- Clean markdown or text output ready for AI pipelines
+- Clean markdown or text for AI pipelines

-Control how deep the crawler goes with the depth parameter and cap total pages with limit.
-Set both to zero for unlimited crawling.
+Control how deep the crawler goes with depth and cap total pages with limit.
+Set both to zero for unlimited.

-Choose between HTTP-only for speed, Chrome rendering for JavaScript-heavy sites, or Smart mode that picks the right approach automatically.
+Choose HTTP-only for speed, Chrome for JS-heavy sites, or Smart mode that picks automatically.

 Extend crawling beyond the seed domain.
 Include subdomains like docs.example.com or follow links to related TLDs.

-Automatically segment output by words, lines, characters, or sentences.
-Perfect for fitting content into embedding model context windows.
+Segment output by words, lines, characters, or sentences.
+Fit content into embedding model context windows.

-Target specific elements on every page using CSS or XPath selectors via css_extraction_map.
+Target specific elements on every page with css_extraction_map.
 Extract only the data you need.

-Collect page titles, descriptions, keywords, HTTP response headers, and cookies alongside content.
-Enable with simple boolean flags.
+Collect page titles, descriptions, keywords, HTTP headers, and cookies alongside content.

 Treat additional domains as part of the same crawl with external_domains.
-Supports exact matches and regex patterns.
+Supports exact matches and regex.

 Set credit budgets per crawl or per page to cap spending.
-The crawler stops when the limit is reached so there are no surprises on your bill.
+The crawler stops when the limit is reached.

 from spider import Spider